Tristan-Eye9/PG-takehome/README.md

     ### Setup
     1. Clone the project.
-    2. Create an .env in the project root with: ALPHAVANTAGE_API_KEY=your_api_key_here
+    2. Create an `.env` file in the /dotNet_implementation directory with: ALPHAVANTAGE_API_KEY=your_api_key_here
     3. This project uses [DotNetEnv](https://www.nuget.org/packages/DotNetEnv) to load environment variables from a `.env` file.
     Be sure it is loaded into the project, as it loads environment variables.
-    4. Run the API while in the root directory:
+    4. Run the API while in the /dotNet_implementation directory:
     ```
     dotnet run
     ```